 3. Balancing the major mineral levels and ratios in the hair to increase vitality.
 Without this step, the other two are always much less effective, no matter what methods are used to accomplish them.

-4. Making the body more yang in Chinese medical terms.
+4. Making the body more yang in macrobiotic terms.
 This has many beneficial effects such as improving detoxification of the metals, increasing vitality and others.
 Toxic metals make the body yin, as do some nutrient deficiencies.
 Correction of yin excess is done with diet and perhaps with more rest and sleep.

 Sauna therapy and coffee enemas.
-These should be helpful in these cases, and should always be added to nutritional balancing programs, if at all possible.
+These are helpful in these cases, and should always be added to nutritional balancing programs, if at all possible.
 Most children, four years old and older, can use a sauna for about 10 minutes daily or even more, always with supervision from a parent who makes sure the child drinks plenty of water and sweats well.
 If the child stops sweating, end the sauna session at once.

 Some physicians place children as young as two in saunas.
 I have not done this so I have no experience with it.
 However, it is theoretically possible if one knows the warning signs to look for.

 Chelation therapy.
 I do not recommend chelation therapy, although it might help some children.
 I do not find it necessary, at least at this time.
 Instead, by balancing the body chemistry and renourishing the child, normally ALL the toxic metals will be removed without the dangers of chelation.
 These dangers include:

 1) Removing some vital minerals along with the toxic ones.
 This cannot be avoided, even by using only natural chelators such as cilantro extract, chlorella, bugleweed, yellow dock, zeolite and other common products.
 One can supplement minerals, but this is a shotgun approach that is not reliable.

 2) Toxicity of the chelating agent itself.
 In some cases, this is a major problem such as the use of Deferoxamine for iron and aluminum.